SeanStraus21/gnoll-raider/Documentation/Development Log.md

 	 - hitboxes and stuff
  - 4. make abilities at least non-broken.
  - 5. If you make it this far, go improve the level design
+	Conclusion: Yet another weak sprint. either I've overestimated my abilities or I've underestimated the challenge.
+We revised some of the menus and did some artwork.
+The only really important thing we did was fix the movement glitch left over from the sprint before.

+### Sprint 07:
+Start Date: 12/13/2015
+End Date: 12/26/2015

+##### Sprint 07 Goals
+ - 1. Fix Hitboxes
+ - 2. Revise User Interface
+	 - Upgrade HUD, including separate HUD schemes for keyboard and xbox controller
+	 - Revise Keyboard Hotkey layout (do not insist on 1-to-1 correspondence with xbox)
+	 - Upgrade menus and stuff to be more convenient.
+ - 3. Enemy AI
+	 - line of sight checking
+	 - more complex movement (avoid clumping up, getting hit, etc.)
+	 - different tactics for different enemies
+	 - hitboxes and stuff
+ - 4. Improve Collision system to use height of terrain new pathing system new collision system ramps upgrade jumping
+ - 5. Create a testing mode where we can debug AI and new terrain.
+ - 6. If you make it this far, go improve the level design
+	Conclusion: Finally a decent sprint.
+Of course, considering I had a complete holiday, I guess I shouldn't be so excited.
+We didn't quite get around to AI, which we knew would be a big thing.
+We have completed the improved Collision system, as well as a new arena mode in which to test new developments.
+In addition to these, we did many other things which are less directly impactful. most importantly, we found a way to abstract out some of the repetition involved in making and editing menus.
+We also did a lot of graphics stuff, both conceptual and actual sprites.
+We also did a lot of planning and thinking, and that does count for something.
+Overall, the biggest disappointment is how little these things seem to visibly affect the game.
+I was hoping for something more amazing during christmas break.
+Oh well, I'll make it up next sprint.

+### Sprint 08:
+Start Date: 12/27/2015
+End Date: 01/09/2016

+##### Sprint 08 Goals
+ - 1. Fix Hitboxes (should have done this a while ago, its not that big of a project)
+ - 2. Upgrade Level Editor
+		include a way to manipulate height
+		add ramps
+ - 3. Just do the user interface already
+	 - Upgrade HUD, including separate HUD schemes for keyboard and xbox controller
+	 - Revise Keyboard Hotkey layout (do not insist on 1-to-1 correspondence with xbox)
+	 - Upgrade menus and stuff to be more convenient.
+	 - Do SOMETHING about the keyboard controls. they're awful.
+ - 4. Combat Mechanics
+	 - Start by working on the basics: get a functional enemy awareness model
+	 - Try to streamline the character's abilities and movement. maybe its the graphics, but things seem kind of jerky and inaccurate.
+	 - Set up a general system for incorporating delays into different actions. every attack should have a casting time.
+	 - maybe just scrap the abilities for now, add them back in later when they start making sense.
+ - 5. Enemy AI
+	 - This is a big one, but this is your last chance to really crack down on it.
+	 - develop an awareness model for the enemy, that allows them to remember things.
+	 - implement basic collision, line-of-sight and pathfinding routines
+	 - besides the primary states, figure in reasonable intermediate states. find a way to make this general and non-glitchy.
+	 - fine tune combat behavior. streamline enemy attacks, including delays, tells, and other effects.
+	 - develop a system of group behaviors for local mobs
+	 - develop a system for dungeon-wide responses from inhabitants.
+ - 6. Probably this will take the whole two weeks, but you really need to crank out at least a few levels to include the new system
+	 - bigger and better chambers with modern collisions
+	 - loading screen system for large levels